KijoKim76/MSFT_EVEVT/README.md

 keywords: Windows 10 IoT Core,
 ---
 # AGENDA
 This Hands-on LAB is targeted to engineers who are interested in developing intelligent edge solution on IoT Core.
-If you complete the LAB then you are ready to use develop your applications and build custom image with it. - 2019.
-MAR.
-25-
+If you complete the LAB then you are ready to use develop your applications and build custom image with it.

 # CONTENTS